mishraramit/Ramit_001/README.md

 </div>
 Here are some ideas to get you started:

-- 🔭 I have a passion for developing scalable web applications .
+- 🔭 I have a passion for developing scalable Web Development & Web Applications .
 And also, I have skill sets on STLC and SDLC process, Manual testing and Automation testing.
 - 🌱I am looking to join forces with red technologies to continue to grow my skill set while contributing to the positive outcome of making people "richer, smarter, and happier".
 - 👯 I’m looking to collaborate on Ideas.
 - 🤔 I’m looking for help with opportunities.